Trapeza, Achaea

 Trapeza (Τράπεζα) is a village and a community in the municipal unit of Diakopto, Achaea, Greece.
 It is located 4 km southeast of Diakopto and 8 km west of Akrata.
-In 2001 Trapeza had a population of 274 for the village and 314 for the community, which includes the village Paralia Trapezis.
+The community includes the village Paralia Trapezis.
 Between 1892 and 1940, its name was Nea Voura (Νέα Βούρα).

 Trapeza is located on a cliff, about 130 m above the Gulf of Corinth.
 The Greek National Road 8A (Patras - Corinth) and the railway Patras - Corinth run along the shore below the village.
 Trapeza has a well known beach called Pounta.
 The ancient city of Boura may have been located near present Trapeza.

 Climate

 Trapeza has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Trapeza experiences hot, dry summers and mild, wet winters.